SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Credits/DataMiner_Credits.md

 DataMiner Credits are a flexible form of currency you can use to subscribe to DataMiner software and [hosting services](https://aka.dataminer.services/usage-based-pricing).
 See more about [usage-based services](https://aka.dataminer.services/usage-based-services-docs).

-Credits will be deducted autmatically when you consume usage-based services.
-As an example deploying a new DataMiner as a Service (DaaS) system will deduct 1 credit for a period of 2 weeks. <!-- link to DaaS docs -->
+Credits will be deducted automatically when you consume usage-based services.
+For example, if you deploy a DataMiner as a Service (DaaS) system for a period of 2 weeks, one credit will be deducted. <!-- link to DaaS docs -->>

 ## Organization credit balance